robtweed/glsdb/README.md

 The contents of the *options* object will depend on the database type you have selected to use and the type of connection you want to make to the database.

-With the exception of Redis, you can connect to a database in one of two ways:
+If you use YottaDB, IRIS or Cache, you can connect to the database in one of two ways:

 - the more conventional way, via a network connection;